Commencement A to Z

 - The cumulative GPA of all PC coursework must be of honors quality.

 - Students must complete a minimum of 60 semester hours at PC to be eligible for honors.

 PC’s honor societies provide gold honor cords to candidates, and the administration provides cords to those with Latin honors.
 Although departmental honors are quite noteworthy, we give no cords for these honors.
 Candidates with honors may wear a maximum of two cords during the ceremony.

-Upon receiving the diploma from President Lilly, graduates advance to the bottom of the ramp where the Board of Trustees Chairman presents a gold cord signifying these academic accomplishments.
+Upon receiving the diploma from President Staton, graduates advance to the bottom of the ramp where the Board of Trustees Chairman presents a gold cord signifying these academic accomplishments.

 The commencement program lists academic honors as well as departmental honors.

 May candidates, unless graduating in anticipation, receive the diploma during commencement.
 August and December graduates will have already received the diploma and do not need to bring it to the ceremony.

 Herff-Jones provides Presbyterian College’s official commencement announcement.
 Go to http://herffjones.com/college/Presbyterian for pricing and ordering information.